-In Brevard County, just south of Volusia on Florida's east coast, Fire Chief Mark Francesconi said firefighters did not have enough equipment and help to keep the blazes away from homes.
+In Brevard County, Fire Chief Mark Francesconi said firefighters did not have enough equipment and help to keep the blazes away from homes.
 He said he did not think fires could be stopped before they reached the Indian River to the southeast.

 ``This is ugly,″ Francesconi said. ``There are houses burning right now.
 They’re very short of resources.″